class Pool:

 - stats: hook called to generate per-object JSON-compatible stats.

-- tracer: hook called to generate debug information on an object.
+- tracer: hook called to generate debug information on an object, default is "str".

 - health: hook called to check for an available object health.